Toloka/docs/en/template-builder/templates/data-search.md

-# Search for information online
+# Searching for product characteristics

 For this type of project, you can use the **Mining business contacts** preset.
 It has pre-configured validation and task layout.
 In this preset, a Toloker needs to enter the organization's contact information found online.